RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 |

 The Red Pitaya board can be controlled remotely over a LAN or wireless interface using MATLAB, LabVIEW, Scilab, or Python via the Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
-The SCPI interface/environment is commonly used to control T&M instruments for development, research, or test automation purposes.
-SCPI uses a set of SCPI commands that are recognised by the instruments to enable specific actions to be taken (e.g., acquiring data from fast analog inputs, generating signals, and controlling other peripheries of the Red Pitaya platform).
+The SCPI interface/environment is commonly used to control T&M instruments for development, research, or test automation.
+SCPI uses a set of commands recognised by the instruments to enable specific actions (e.g., acquiring data from fast analog inputs, generating signals, and controlling other peripheries of the Red Pitaya platform).
 The SCPI commands are extremely useful when complex signal analysis is required.
-An SW environment such as MATLAB provides powerful data analysis tools and SCPI commands simple access to raw data acquired on the Red Pitaya board.
+A SW environment such as MATLAB that provides powerful data analysis tools is a perfect combination for the SCPI commands' simple access to raw data acquired on the Red Pitaya board.

 **Features**